 The private pension – 3rd pillar, is an ability for you to effectively top up your annual pension contribution.
 And whilst the main benefit is that it will help you to maintain your standard of living after retirement, there are additional benefits that you should know about.

-The total amount that you can contribute into your 3rd Pillar has increased this year to CHF 6,826 and there is a direct tax benefit for doing this as it will reduce your annual taxable income by the same amount.
+The total amount that you can contribute to your 3rd Pillar is currently CHF 6,883 and there is a direct tax benefit for doing this as it will reduce your annual taxable income by the same amount.
 Depending on the income tax rate it creates savings for our clients between CHF 1,500 – 2,000 annually.

 Someone who has a taxable income of Chf200,000 is married, has two children and lives in the canton of Zug would pay total taxes of Chf 30,845 each year.